PdoyleC/rock-paper-scissors/README.md

 ## Introduction
 - Rock, Paper, Scissors is a game that can solve any conflict and is quite possibly the best sport in the entire world!
 - It is a 2 player game and can be played anywhere.
-- The rules are simple: rock beats scissors, scissors beats paper, and paper beats rock.
+- The rules are simple: Rock beats Scissors, Scissors beats Paper, and Paper beats Rock.
+- The users score is saved on Google sheets, which can later be recalled for display and total score for there last 10 games is also added together.

 ## Existing Features